FERGUSON, Donald W.

 CORREIA, Gaspar

 CORREIA, Gaspar.
 1492? — Malacca or Goa 1563?.
 Portuguese Historian of Colonial India.
 In the age of 16 he went to India in 1512/14.
 Served as a soldier and became secretary of Afonso de Albuquerque.
-Around 1529 back to Lisbon, later in Cochin.
-Some claim that he was murdered in…
+Around 1529 back to Lisbon, later again in India (Cochin).
+Some claim that he was…

 Continue reading